tilburgsciencehub/website/content/building-blocks/prepare-your-data-for-analysis/data-preparation/plotnine-altair.md

 ### Plotting

 We illustrate how to visualize data with `altair` by using the same dataset used for the `plotnine` example (Iris).
-However, this time,2 we import it from the `vega_datasets` library.
+However, this time, we import it from the `vega_datasets` library.

 {{% codeblock %}}
 ```python